vict01/API-Karate_and_Performance-Testing-Gatling/README.md

 ### To run all tests together at once:
 1. In the project panel, right click on TestRunner class, pick up "Run TestRunner".
-   Note: In some IDE within the Runner class you can see a run symbol (button) next to the statements "public class <className>" through which you can execute the class.
+   Besides, in some IDE within the Java class you can see a run symbol (button) next to the statements "public class <className>" through which you can execute the class.

 2. Once test finish running, you'll be able to see the symbols/mark corresponding to failed / successful / warning in the left Junit panel, according to the results obtained in general.
-   As well within the console log output, at the end you can see a section with a summary result for each feature and scenarios.
+   As well within the console log output, at the end of each feature run you can see a section with a summary result for such a feature.

 3. To see a readable and graphical report in HTML about testing result, just go to the "target/surefire-reports" folder in the project root path and open the  karate-summary.html file with any web browser, through this we can see a report for 3 views: summary, by features and by tags, just click on each option as appropriate.

 4. In addition, there is much better and complete report located in: "target/cucumber-html-reports/js/overview-features.html", just open it with any web browser and navigate through links accordingly.

 ### To run a specific feature file entirely (with all its scenarios):
-1. In the project panel, right click on any feature files > and pick up "Run Feature: <file name>"
+1. In the project panel, right click on any feature files > and pick up "Run Feature: <file name>".
-   Note: In some IDE within the features files you can see a run symbol next to the statements "Feature" through which you can execute the tests.
+   Besides, in some IDE within the features files you can see a run symbol next to the statements "Feature" through which you can execute the tests.
 2. From now on, take into account the points 2 and 3 in the previous section likewise.

     Note: The karate-summary.html is replaced every time you run a feature, however also is generated an individual html report for each feature with the same name as the file.
 Not so for report mentioned in point 4 in the previous section.